Skip to main content

 Q: How can I physically add a name to an existing war memorial?

-A war memorial is a piece of local history and they are often extremely culturally valuable.
+War memorials are part of the fabric of a community's local history, and they are culturally valuable.
 Changes to war memorials, particularly historic war memorials, should be approached with caution.
 They should be sensitive to the war memorial’s original fabric and intention.
 It may or may not be appropriate to physically add a name to a war memorial.
 You should consult key stakeholders, such as the owner or custodian of the memorial, the local council, and the RSL sub-Branch for advice before planning any work to a war memorial.

 For more information, please refer to the Caring for our war memorials guide.
 You can also read about adding names and plaques to existing war memorials in the NSW Office for Veterans Affairs Fact Sheet.
-If you would like to discuss further, please contact the NSW OVA on (02) 8061 9288.
+If you would like to discuss further, please contact us.

 Other digital volunteering opportunities